Table of Contents

 If you use direct integrations to sync data into Matching, FloQast will only bring in net new transactions for the period and will also update transactions in case records are modified or deleted in your source system.

 You can also remove data on the manage data screen by selecting the Undo Last Import button.
-This will only remove transactions from the previous import, but you can undo multiple times in case you need to remove multiple imports.
+This will only remove transactions from the previous import (the most recent File 1 import and the most recent File 2 import will be removed at the same time), but you can undo multiple times in case you need to remove multiple imports.

 Just note that undoing the last import(s) will also remove any matches from those files on the Matched Transactions page.